 Whatever your business though, if you export to Norway, or have any business interests out there, a conference call offers an easy and cost effective way to keep in touch, needing nothing more than a landline or mobile phone.

-How to set up a conference call between the UK and Norway
+How to set up a conference call to Norway

 Go to ConferenceCall.co.uk and enter your email address to get your free PIN.